 Is pallet wood okay to move?

 Thank you, Karen

 Here's the quick answer; not a good thing to do.
-Not often illegal, truly, but still something that I suggest not doing.
+Not often illegal, truly, but still something that we suggest not doing.

-- Pallets are often stored outside for at least a few months, if not longer.
-That means nearly anything can crawl onto them and lay eggs (gypsy moth), or contaminated soil can stick or splash onto them (sudden oak death).
+- Pallets are often stored outside for at least a few months, if not far longer.
+That means nearly anything can crawl onto them and lay eggs (for instance, gypsy moth), or contaminated soil can stick or splash onto them (for instance, sudden oak death).

 - Campgrounds will sometimes confiscate cut pallets and construction waste as part of their own facilities safety needs.
 So even if you bring it, you might not get to use it.